McGarvie History, Family Crest & Coats of Arms

 The surname McGarvie was first found in County Tyrone (Irish:Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, where they held a family seat from very ancient times.

 Early History of the McGarvie family

-Another 269 words (19 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early McGarvie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McGarvie research.
+Another 135 words (10 lines of text) covering the years 1000, 1527, 1595, 1558 and 1560 are included under the topic Early McGarvie History in all our PDF Extended History products and printed products wherever possible.

 McGarvie Spelling Variations

 A name was often recorded during the Middle Ages under several different spelling variations during the life of its bearer because literacy was rare there was no real push to clearly define any of the languages found in the British Isles at that time.
 Variations found of the name McGarvie include Garvin, Garvey, Garwin, Garvine, Garven, Garvan, Garvy, Garvie, Garwen and many more.

 Early Notables of the McGarvie family (pre 1700)

 Notable amongst the family name at this time was John Garvey (1527-1595), an Irish Protestant bishop of Kilmore and Archbishop of Armagh.
 He was the eldest son of John O'Garvey of Morisk, co.
 Mayo and was born in the county of Kilkenny.
 "He was educated at Oxford, where he graduated in the reign of Edward VI; but through some negligence his name does not appear in the public...

 Emigration to Australia followed the First Fleets of convicts, tradespeople and early settlers.
 Early immigrants include:

 McGarvie Settlers in Australia in the 19th Century